Keystone Habits Examples: 5 Small Changes That Rewire Everything | FineStreak

 What is the best keystone habit to start with?▾

 Exercise is the most well-documented keystone habit.
 Research shows that people who start exercising even once a week tend to eat better, spend less, procrastinate less, and sleep better, often without trying to change those things.
+A single 20-minute walk three days a week is enough to start the cascade.

 How long does it take for a keystone habit to change other behaviors?▾